pivotal/docs-tas-adapter/using-k8s-api-to-create-cf-resources.md

 EOF
 ```

-All non-admin users must also have the `OrgUser` role in the org that contains the space.
-This is represented by a `RoleBinding`
+All non-admin users must also have the `OrgUser` role in the org that contains
+the space.
+This is represented by a `RoleBinding` to the `ClusterRole`
-to the `ClusterRole` `korifi-controllers-organization-user` in the org's namespace.
+`korifi-controllers-organization-user` in the org's namespace.

-Here is an example of assigning the `OrgUser` CF role to the user "my-cf-user" in the org with GUID "my-org-guid":
+Here is an example of assigning the `OrgUser` Cloud Foundry role to the user my-cf-user in
+the org with the GUID my-org-guid:

 ```sh
 cat <<EOF | kubectl apply -f -